Yacht Charter and Boat Rentals in Portorosa

 7 days - Aeolian Islands and Tindari Bay: Tindari Bay has been inhabited for more than 2,000 years.
 For those seeking culture and history you will be spoiled for choice.
 Tindari and Milazzo to the east are still alive, and are an excellent way of getting to grips with what Sicily is today too.
 The volcanic Aeolian Island chain, including the very active Stromboli are places worthy of a pause for a day's wandering or a night's watching!
 The bars and restaurants of Vulcano and Panarea aren't wild but you will find more than just natural wonders there.

-14 days - west to Palermo and beyond: On this coastal sailing holiday you can head up the northern coast for Palermo as an espresso jolt from the laid back quiet of the fishing villages and quiet holiday towns you encounter as you head there.
-A day or so beyond the capital of Sicily are a choice - the Egadi Islands or the wine town of Marsala that has been made popular as home of one of the Royal Navy's favourite tipples.
+14 days - west to Palermo and beyond: On this coastal sailing vacation you can head up the northern coast for Palermo as an espresso jolt from the laid back quiet of the fishing villages and quiet vacation towns you encounter as you head there.
+A day or so beyond the capital of Sicily are a choice - the Egadi Islands or the wine town of Marsala that has been made popular as home of one of the Royal Navy's favorite tipples.
 Perhaps after loading up with a couple of cases of the good stuff, do some island hopping too!
 The Egadi islands are a byword for sleepiness and timelessness - there are even cave paintings left by our prehistoric ancestors there.

 As a subtropical archipelago of islands, Sicily is good for sailing between March and October.
 Choosing the time to charter a yacht is very much down to your tastes.
-Some like the hurly burly of fighting for mooring space in a marinaand the buzz of a holiday town at full blast.
+Some like the hurly burly of fighting for mooring space in a marinaand the buzz of a vacation town at full blast.
 If that's to your taste then do do the trip in the fierce heat of July and August.
 Remember though that as with all other Italian marinas you will find that the prices go up at this time of year.

 September and October can be a little cooler but the seas remain warm.
 You may get a bit of rain and even the odd gale but it's still warmer than in Northern Europe or New England.
 The towns are quieter too and the locals perhaps less busy enough to spend more time with you, helping you deepen your appreciation of the nation.